-A mediocre musician per his own admission, Willie Colon became Salsa music star since his teen years by using his superb instincts for taking the pulse of what Latinos in New York wanted and making hit songs.
-To accomplish this, he used his creativity and calculated risks.
+A mediocre musician per his own admission, Willie Colon became Salsa music star since his teen years.
+He accomplished this by using his superb instincts for taking the pulse of what Latinos in New York wanted and converting that into hit songs.
+Additionally, he used his creativity and took calculated risks.

 I was able to hear Willie recount some of his career highlights in an extensive interview in Puerto Rico’s Salsa radio station Z-93 as a promo for his concert.